axelhahn/cronwrapper/docs/20_Changelog.md

 **Upgrade guide from former versions**

 * Update your *cronwrapper.cfg* ... (or copy cronwrapper.cfg.dist to cronwrapper.cfg an update the values)
-  * add the prefix "CW_" for existing vars which are now
+  * add the prefix "CW_" for existing vars which are now, eg.
     * CW_LOGDIR
     * CW_SINGLEJOB
     * CW_TOUCHFILE